 Transfer credit after Matriculating

 Students needing to take courses at another institution after matriculating at OLLU must have the courses approved prior to registering at the other institution.
-Student should obtain the “Request to Take Course(s) at Another College/University” form (available in the Registrar’s Office or on the Registrar’s webpage).
+Student should obtain the “Request to Take Course(s) at Another College/University Letter of Transferability” form (available in the Registrar’s Office or on the Registrar’s webpage).
 Complete the form, obtain required signatures and return to the Registrar’s Office.
 The course(s) are reviewed and the student and adviser are notified of the results of the review.

 Prior Learning Assessment (PLA)